 Reuben James Harman, son of James and my gg grandfather, was buried in the Methodist section of the Ballarat New Cemetery, with the faith continuing on to the next generation.

 I know there is so much more to find about the Harman family link to the Wesleyan Methodist Church.
 My ggg grandfather was a great servant of the church and saw some changes during its development in Byaduk and Hamilton.
 He was still alive when the Hamilton Methodist Church moved to Lonsdale Street, but a major change occurred a year after his death.
 In 1917, the Methodist Church of Australia at its Melbourne conference ruled that local preachers were to become known as lay preachers.

-A post on the website Gospel Australia, has a great post “Poor Old Tom Brown”.
+A post on the website Gospel Australia has a great post “Poor Old Tom Brown”.
 I have included the link but now the site is only working intermittently.
 It describes a man who was a Local Preacher in New South Wales and he is very much how I imagine James Harman to have been.

-If you have Western District family who were Methodists, I highly recommend you read the The Early Story of the Wesleyan Methodist Church in Victoria.
+If you have Western District family members who were Methodists, I highly recommend you read The Early Story of the Wesleyan Methodist Church in Victoria.
 Various towns throughout the Western District were represented along with many names.
 Other areas of Victoria are also covered.

 There is one question about the Harmans and their Methodist faith that I may never have answered.
 Why did Joseph Harman, father of James and Walter, change his religion from Methodist to Presbyterian by the time of his death in 1893?
-Mentioned in his obituary in “The Hamilton Spectator” it has had me wondering ever since I first read it.
+Mentioned in his obituary in Hamilton Spectator it has had me wondering ever since I first read it.